-\paragraph{\texttt{Hallucination } dataset.} We construct a hallucination-focused stress-test set to probe token- and prosody-level failures (e.g., misread symbols, dropped spans, malformed special tokens) under factually grounded but audio-unfriendly prompts.
-We first select four speakers from VCTK as voice references, and use each speaker’s reference audio to condition the downstream \vc{} models during evaluation.
-To create the text prompts, we use Gemini-2.5 Flash as a controlled text generator and prompt it with the instruction in \Cref{prompt:hallucination}.
-We generate multiple batches and keep only samples that (1) contain at least one required special-token pattern, (2) fall within the target length range, and (3) include a high density of hard-to-speak items (e.g., ISO dates, timestamps, URLs, scientific notation).
+\paragraph{\texttt{Hallucination} dataset.} We construct a hallucination-focused stress-test set to probe token- and prosody-level failures, such as misread symbols, dropped spans, and malformed special tokens, in response to factually grounded but audio-unfriendly prompts.
+We first select four speakers from VCTK as voice references, and use each speaker's reference audio to condition the downstream \vc{} models during evaluation.
+To create the text prompts, we use Gemini-2.5 Flash as a controlled text generator and prompt it with the instruction in \ref{prompt:hallucination}.
+We generate multiple batches and keep only samples that (1) contain at least one required special-token pattern, (2) fall within the target length range, and (3) include a high density of hard-to-speak items, such as ISO dates, timestamps, URLs, and scientific notation.
 We then deduplicate near-identical samples and randomly assign the remaining prompts across the four VCTK speakers to form \texttt{RVC-Hallucination}.

 \begin{PromptBox}{Hallucination generation prompt} \end{PromptBox}